remix-run/remix-website/data/posts/lazy-loading-routes.md

 }]
 ```

 But this comes with a downside.
 So far we've talked about how to optimize our data fetches, but we've also got to consider how to optimize our JS bundle fetches too!
-With this naive route definition above, while we can fetch all of our data in parallel, we've blocked the start of the data fetch by the download of a Javascript bundle containing _all_ of our loaders and _all_ our our components.
+With this route definition above, while we can fetch all of our data in parallel, we've blocked the start of the data fetch by the download of a Javascript bundle containing _all_ of our loaders and components.

 Consider a user entering your site on the `/` route: